New News on the New Web

 1. What is the debate, disagreement or argument in the story about?

 The main debate is over the uses of cellphone tracking technology, the policy behind it, and what it entails.
 The United States Justice Department recently came up with new policy regarding cellphone tracking that will require federal law enforcement agencies to acquire a warrant.
-The issue is that there is many ways to by pass this policy such as claiming that an "exigent circumstance" was present.
+The issue is that there is many ways to by pass this policy such as claiming that an "exigent circumstance" was present.2.
+Who is the most sympathetic character in the story?

 I believe that the most sympathetic individual in the story is Justice Department Spokesman, Patrick Rodenbush.
 He states that law enforcement agencies will treat this policy as any other.
 One many concern is that cellphone information is captured from anyone within the area of the cellphone tracker.
 This raises privacy concerns, but Rodenbush says that most data is secured, only used for the evidence required, and then deleted.
 The rebuttal is what evoked the most feelings from me because it shows that law enforcement agencies are using any acquired information responsibly.